 Trim the weeds in and around your garden:

 Mosquitoes spend their days lying low in grass and weeds, which provide them with the high level of humidity they need to avoid drying out.
 Make sure to keep your garden trimmed to give these annoying bugs fewer places to hide.

 Be sure to remove stagnant water

 Mosquitoes love breeding in warm and damp conditions, and still-standing water provides them with the perfect spot to do this.
 Check around your property to make sure that trenches are not blocked, and drains are clear and running.
 If you suspect that mosquitoes might be breeding in these places, treat them with bleach.
-Also make sure not to leave containers around the garden that can fill up with stagnant water.
+Also make sure not to leave containers around the garden that can fill up with water and stagnate.

 Should you have a persistent problem and are tired of the DIY remedies you should install the Lumnia Slim fly control unit, it is a highly effective, elegant and discreet insect light trap that is designed to attract and kill not only mosquitoes but also its equally annoying cousin – the house fly!

 These remedies should help keep mosquitoes away without the use of harmful chemicals.